decentraland/player-documentation/_posts/events/how-to-submit-an-event.md

 **Should I choose a specific server for my event?**

-When you join Decentraland, you are connected to one of our servers.
-By choosing a specific server for your event, everyone who joins the event at the same time will be able to see each other.
+When you enter Decentraland you connect to one of our servers.
+Choose a specific server for your event so that everyone who joins the event at the same time will be able to see each other.

 **What is the UTC time zone?**